pexip/os-rustc/src/doc/book/nostarch/chapter17.md

 ### Storing the Text of the Post Content

-Listing 17-11 showed that we want to be able to call a method named `add_text` and pass it a `&str` that is then added to the text content of the blog post.
-We implement this as a method rather than exposing the `content` field as `pub`.
-This means we can implement a method later that will control how the `content` field’s data is read.
+We saw in Listing 17-11 that we want to be able to call a method named `add_text` and pass it a `&str` that is then added as the text content of the blog post.
+We implement this as a method, rather than exposing the `content` field as `pub`, so that later we can implement a method that will control how the `content` field’s data is read.
 The `add_text` method is pretty straightforward, so let’s add the implementation in Listing 17-13 to the `impl Post` block: